+Department of Behavioral Health

+ADVANCE PAYMENT REQUEST FORM

+I. GRANTEE AND GRANT IDENTIFICATION 1

+Organization/Applicant Name:

+RFA No.:

+RFA Title:

-Department of Behavioral Health ADVANCE P AYMENT REQU EST FORM I. GRANTEE AND GRANT IDENTIFICATI I. GRANTEE AND GRANT IDENTIFICATION Organization/Applicant Name: RFA No.: RFA Title: II.
-FUNDING AWARD & ADVANCE Total Award: \$ Advance Requested: \$ Percent of T otal Award: ()% requested as part of the advance payment requ 2.
-The advanced funds shall be spent by the aw 3.
-Only one advance payment can be made per be reviewed for approval.
-Iteration (Amount allowed is the lesser of the first 30 days or 25% of the award) Percent of four Awards (1)/2 1.
-An applicant responding to a RFA shall identify in the application the need for an advance payment and acknowledge that, if selected, provide the information requested as part of the advance payment request.
+II.
+FUNDING AWARD & ADVANCE

+dvance Requested: \$ nount allowed is the lesser of f the first 30 days or 25% of the award) ercent of To otal Award: ()%

+1. An applicant responding to a RFA shall identify in the application the need for an advance payment and acknowledge that, if selected, provide the information requested as part of the advance payment request.
 2. The advanced funds shall be spent by the awarded grantee within the same DC Government fiscal year during which the advance is made.
 3. Only one advance payment can be made per grant each fiscal year.
-If the awarded requests a second advance for a subsequent fiscal year, each advance shall in section V of this form. , IV.
-TERMS AND CONDITIONS The applicant must submit a statement of need f The applicant must submit documentation of the fiscal monitor before the end of the grant perfo use the advanced funds in accordance with all th ormance period, or sooner, if explicitly request , Identify the type of documentation that will be su A: Receipts Paid invoices Genero The DBH grant project director will withhold the f - ancelled checks Other 25% of the gr until documentation supporting use of the advance zo /o or me gr V. SIGNATURES OF AUTHORITY I certify that I am the Executive Director of the a pplicant organization and a m authorized to subr nit this Advance Paym ent Request o n behalf of the applicant.
-Signature: Date: Print Name: Title: I certify that I am the Chairperson of the Board c the applicant. f Directors of the applicant organization and a m authorized to subm iit this Advanc e Payment Request on behalf of Signature: Date: Print Name: Title: VI.
-THIS SECTION IS FOR DBH APPROVA Notification of need for the advance payment wo s included in the original ap oplication Yes No Approved Advanced Amount: \$ Project Director Approval Signature: Print Name: Date: Chief Operating Officer Approval Signature: Print Name: Date: Initial the checkbox below to ack nowledge advanced payment approval.
-Grants Management Division Print Name: Date: Administrative Services Manager Print Name: Date: Office of the Chief Financial Officer Print Name: Print Name: Date:
+If the awarded requests a second advance for a subsequent fiscal year, each advance shall be reviewed for approval.
+4. The use of an advance payment shall be consistent with all terms and conditions of the grant.

+III.
+ADVANCE PAYMENT SPENDING PLAN/ in section V of this form.
+TIMELINE NARRATIVE IF attached separatel y, it must be signed by th he represen tatives identified

+IV.
+TERMS AND CONDITIONS

+The applicant must submit a statement of need for the specified amount of a idvance payment (pl ease attach and sign).

+The applicant must submit documentation of the use of advanced funds (invoices, receipts, payroll documentation, etc.) to the DBH grant project director and/or fiscal monitor before the end of the grant performance period, or sooner, if explicitly requested by the DBH grant project director.
+The approved awardee must use the advanced funds in accordance with all the terms and conditions of the grant award.

+Identify the type of documentation that will be subm -

+ancelled checks Other

+The DBH grant project director will withhold the find until documentation supporting use of the advance p t davanced or up to 25% ∞ of the gro int awara (whichever is higher)

+V. SIGNATURES OF AUTHORITY

+I certify that I am the Executive Director of the applicant organization and am authorized to submit this Advance Payment Request on behalf of the applicant. behalf of the applicant.

+Signature: Date:

+Print Name: Title:

+I certify that I am the Chairperson of the Board of Directors of the applicant organization and am authorized to submit this Advance Payment Request on behalf of the applicant.

+Signature: Date:

+Print Name: Title:

+VI.
+THIS SECTION IS FOR DBH APPROVAL ONLY

+Notification of need for the advance payment was ncluded in the original ap plication Yes No

+Approved Advanced Amount: \$

+Project Director Approval Signature: Print Name: Date:

+Chief Operating Officer Approval Print Name: Date:

+e checkbox below to ack r ı owledge advanced payment approval.

+Grants Management Division Print Name: Date:

+Administrative Services Manager Print Name: Date:

+Office of the Chief Financial Officer Print Name: Date: